 manifest files for whatever data files were produced by your component.
 The manifest

-files will contain header read from the data files.
+files will contain a header read from the data files.
 The second processor removes the header

 from the data files.
 The third processor adds the row number column.

 Configuring processors is not part of the component development.
-However, processors allow the end-user to customize the input to the component and output from it.
-That means that they can be used to implement specific customer requests, while keeping the component code general.
+However, processors allow the end user to customize the input to the component and the output from it.
+That means that they can be used to implement specific customer requests while keeping the component code general.

 Choosing whether to implement a specific feature as a processor or as part of your component may be difficult.
 A processor might be a good solution if the feature is